 Mini-Munich: a cultural project of Germany promoting innovative learning

 Children possess the quality of being inquisitive.
 Their eagerness towards learning is ceaseless.
 Every child learns in his/her distinct ways, preference, and rhythms regarding acquiring knowledge.
-To promote these skills, it’s effective to have an efficacious atmosphere to combine cognitive and affective learning.
+To promote these skills, it’s effective to have an efficacious atmosphere in German Language Course in Pune to combine cognitive and affective learning.
 Accordingly, the pedagogues have set the rules for the play city mini-Munich to invigorate a learning process that is organized and coordinated by children.
 The city is exquisitely arranged by adults but it is the children, who create the functional dynamics of the city life in a predetermined manner.

 Here a miniature model of the city Munich is created which provides the theme of the game: like work, study, administration, politics, culture, and public life.
 This efficiently created parallel world provides an insight to the children in aspects of living together and awareness regarding responsibilities as a citizen in a trial and error functioning.
 The young ones however carry out the roles very seriously.